Burning of books and burying of scholars: Consequences

 The extent of the damage to Chinese intellectual heritage is difficult to assess, for details have not been recorded in history.
 Several facts, however, indicate that the consequences of this event, although enduring, were not extensive.
 First, it is recorded in Li Si's memorial that all technological books were to be spared.
 Secondly, even the "objectionable" books, poetry and philosophy in particular, were preserved in imperial archives and allowed to be kept by the official scholars.

 In some categories of books, history suffered one of the greatest losses of ancient times.
 Extremely few state history books before Qin have survived.
 Li Si stated that all history books not in the Qin interpretation were to be burned.
 It is not clear whether copies of these books were actually burned or allowed to stay in the imperial archives.
-Even if some histories were preserved, they possibly would have been destroyed in 206 B.C. when enemies captured and burnt the Qin imperial palaces in which the archives were most likely located.
+Even if some histories were preserved, they possibly would have been destroyed in 206 BCE when enemies captured and burnt the Qin imperial palaces in which the archives were most likely located.

+Almost no sources of national histories, identities, or patriotic motifs of the Warring States survived.
+Pines could trace only songs "Lamenting Ying" and "For those fallen for their country".
+Both songs are in Chu Ci displaying the Chu patriotism.
+The rest of the patriotic literature of the Warring States perished.
+Qin, however, were selective in their biblioclasm.
+Intellectual traditions "envisioning eternal Empire" were preserved.
+The biblioclasm of Qin aimed to re-write history presenting the Great Unity as an ancient and universal ideal.
+This aim was attained perhaps beyond their expectations.